howtoedittv/get-url/README.md

-# 🎉 get-url 🚀
+# get-url

-Interactive Linux ISO Downloader for Professionals 🐧
+Interactive Linux ISO Downloader written in scala

 **get-url** is a command-line tool designed to simplify the process of downloading Linux distribution ISOs.
-It provides an interactive search interface, supports parallel downloads, and stores all ISOs in a dedicated directory (`~/.iso`) for easy organization. 💾
+It provides an interactive search interface, supports parallel downloads, and stores all ISOs in a dedicated directory (`~/.iso`) for easy organization.

 ---

-## 📥 Getting Started (Linux)
+## Getting Started (Linux)

 Clone the repository: